amihsan/quiz-app/README.md

 ## 💡 About

-This is the main repository of the Einbürgerungstest quiz app which includes both the frontend and backend logic of the application.
+This is the main repository of the Lebentest quiz app which includes both the frontend and backend logic of the application.

 ## View Demo (Deployed on AWS EC2)